 I want you to know that this song is not about Tracy’s story, or even her parents’.
 Although her parents divorced while she was still a toddler and she was raised by her mother, Tracy’s life has been a very different one since her childhood.

 The point I am making here is that the story you share with the world doesn’t need to be a detailed one based in the truth of your life situation.
 You’re not preparing to write your autobiography with each story you share.
-Instead, create a story that is comprised of a compilation of your life experiences, told in a way that will resonate with your target audience.
+Instead, create a story that is comprised of a compilation of your life experiences, told in a way that will resonate with your target audience in a creative and innovative way.

 For example, the photo I’m sharing above was taken in Savannah, Georgia during a Mastermind Retreat I was a part of in January of 2023.
 I spent a week with several women I’ve known and worked alongside in my online business since 2006.
 You know there are some stories I could, and will share over time.
 Storytelling as a strategy makes a difference in your business, and you decide exactly how you will present your stories to the world.